Bronko Nagurski: Football

 Nagurski turned professional to play for the Chicago Bears from 1930 to 1937.
 At and 235 lb, he was a formidable presence, and a dominant force, helping the Bears win several division titles and two NFL championships.
 He ended his eight-year stint with 3,947 rushing yards on 856 attempts, completed 36 of 80 passes, and scored a total of 236 points.

 Nagurski had the largest recorded NFL Championship ring size at 19 1/2 and wore a size-8 helmet.
 He was probably the largest running back of his time, bigger than most linemen of the day, (Note: A forerunner to large fullbacks like Marion Motley, John Henry Johnson and Jim Brown) often dragging multiple tacklers with him.
 In a time when players were expected to play on both sides of the ball, he was a standout defensive lineman as well playing a ranging tackle or "The Monster."
 After an injury, instead of sitting on the bench, he would sometimes be put in as an offensive tackle.
 In a 1984 interview with Sports Illustrated writer Paul "Dr. Z" Zimmerman, when asked what position he would play if he were coming up in the present day, he said, "I would probably be a linebacker today.
 I wouldn't be carrying the ball 30 or 35 times a game."

-A time-honored and perhaps apocryphal story about Nagurski is a scoring gallop that he made against the Washington Redskins, knocking two linebackers in opposite directions, stomping a defensive back and crushing a safety, then bouncing off the goalposts and cracking Wrigley Field's brick wall.
+An apocryphal story about Nagurski is a scoring gallop that he made against the Washington Redskins, knocking two linebackers in opposite directions, stomping a defensive back and crushing a safety, then bouncing off the goalposts and cracking Wrigley Field's brick wall.
 On returning to the huddle for the extra point try, he reportedly said: "That last guy hit me awfully hard."

 Once in a game against the Packers, the Bears prepared to punt, and Green Bay's Cal Hubbard went to Red Grange and said: "I promise not to try to block the kick, Red, but get out of the way so I can get a shot at that Polack."
 Grange, glad not to try to block Hubbard for once, obliged.
 Cal tore through the line, slammed into Nagurski and bounced off.
 Rising slowly, he turned to Grange and said: "Hey, Red, don't do me any more favors."